General Grant Guidelines

 To be eligible for Cameron funding:

 - At least 51% of those served by your organization or proposed work must reside within the Foundation’s service region.
+This can be verified using The Cameron Foundation’s Service Area Address Checker.
 This area includes the cities of Petersburg, Colonial Heights and Hopewell; the counties of Dinwiddie, Prince George and Sussex; and the portion of Chesterfield County lying south of Route 10.
 Further defining the Foundation’s service area in southern Chesterfield, the western boundary begins at Route 10 and Lewis Road then follows south along Bradley Bridge Road (SR 631); jogs at Woodpecker Road (SR 626); and proceeds along SR 669 (Sandy Ford, Church and Chesdin roads).
 The border ends at Lake Chesdin’s Brasfield Dam, where the John J. Radcliffe Appomattox River Park is located.

 - Your organization must be governed by an all-volunteer board of directors that consists of at least five unrelated persons.
 No paid staff member can participate as a voting member of the governing board.
 When this is the case, the organization is generally ineligible for funding from The Cameron Foundation.